 We call this technique piggybacking.
 LonWorks meters (–FT10) are shown in the following drawings, but this piggybacking scheme works with any type of meter.

-When piggybacking CTs, it is difficult to determine which direction the extra CTs should face, so just guess and install them all facing the same direction.
-If the power readings are minus or the status LEDs ar flashing red, reverse the CTs, swap the black and white wires, or use the CtDirections register (Modbus models) to effectively reverse the CT.
+When piggybacking CTs, it is sometimes difficult to determine which direction the piggyback CTs should face.
+So just guess and install them all facing the same direction.
+If the power readings are minus or the status LEDs are flashing red, reverse the CTs, swap the black and white wires, or use the CtDirections register (Modbus models or the InvertCtA, InvertCtB, InvertCtC objects BACnet models) to effectively reverse the CT.

-When you use two CTs together like this (a ratio CT combined with a voltage output CT), you should use the primary current of the ratio CT as the full-scale current rating value for the WattNode meter.
+When you use two CTs together like this (a ratio CT combined with a voltage output CT), use the rated current of the ratio CT as the full-scale current rating value for the WattNode meter.
 For example, if the medium-voltage CT has a 500:5 ratio, use 500 as the full-scale current rating of the CTs.

 Potential Transformer Circuits

 This section describes the most common service types and PT circuits encountered.
 It provides recommended wiring diagrams and information on the measurements.
 In most cases, PTs are used with medium-voltage circuits ranging from 2400 Vac to 35,000 Vac, so this will show medium-voltage examples.
 The same circuits may also be used for lower or high voltage PTs.

 Many medium-voltage services are three-wire delta services without a neutral conductor.
 These use one of the following grounding schemes: